Hell Let Loose's upcoming Carentan map looks like hellish, dense urban combat

 The density of map props and buildings is… kind of shocking.
 The overview of the map itself is staggering to consider if you've played tactical shooters before.
 Overlapping lines of fire exist everywhere, as do blind spots that allow nearly any position to be flanked from multiple angles.
 Driving one of Hell Let Loose's claustrophobic tanks in this environment is going to give me ulcers.
 (But I'll do it anyway.)

-Black Matter explained more about the map in their update post.
-"Building a photoreal town from to-scale reference is no easy feat," said developer Max in an update, "and to achieve that we've taken the liberty of closing off many of the 2000+ gardens that lay nestled behind the street fronts."
+Black Matter explained more about the map in their update.
+"Building a photoreal town from to-scale reference is no easy feat," said developer Max, "and to achieve that we've taken the liberty of closing off many of the 2000+ gardens that lay nestled behind the street fronts."
 Hell Let Loose's upcoming Update 7 will also include a full animation and sound overhaul for the game, what their post describes as "some of the biggest changes to the game that we’ve ever made."

 Hell Let Loose is a tactical shooter from Black Matter released a year ago this month.
 It's in Early Access, and some of the game mechanics are as-yet pretty simple, but the overall experience is quite good.
 The core gameplay, running and shooting and driving, strikes a nice balance between realism and enjoyability.
 You can find Hell Let Loose in Early Access on Steam.